sbarrio/pso_photo_uploader/README.md

 ### Motivation

 This is basically the same thing that good old http://pso.donut-dhs.org did back in the day.
 Since it appears to be offline (as of August 2024) I decided to create an open source app that replicates its functionality.
-I've also deployed it for the world to use at http://103.45.245.145:3000
+I've also deployed it for the world to use [here](http://103.45.245.145:3000).

 ### Sources